jimmyahir/aes_in_c/README.md

-# aes_in_c
+# AES
-AES implementation in C programming language for 128, 192 and 256-bits key sizes.
-(You can also bigger keys, like 512 bits or even 1024 bytes (way bigger)).
+AES implementation in C and C# programming language for 128, 192 and 256-bits key sizes.
+(You can also use bigger keys, like 512 bits or even 1024 bytes (way bigger)).

 "AES.h" Header file contains following functions: